Chapter 11 » 11.05

 Becoming a member

 Coming into membership is a two-sided process involving the individual on their spiritual journey and a whole community of faith.
 The individual may be represented or supported by a parent, guardian or advocate.
-It is a process of discernment that involves both the applicant and the wider Quaker community: local Friends, the area meeting and possible contacts with other Quakers in other contexts such as a listed informal group or a university chaplain.
+It is a process of discernment that involves both the applicant and the wider Quaker community: local Friends, the area meeting and possible contacts with other Quakers in other contexts such as a Quaker recognised body or a university chaplain.
 It is the outward acknowledgement of an inward growth of commitment or belonging to the Religious Society of Friends.